 Abigail Coghill-Smith (1997)

-She has particular expertise in relation to restraint and freezing orders and receiverships acting on behalf of Receivers, Defendants, third parties, wives and husbands and government agencies.
+She has particular expertise dealing with restraint and freezing orders and receiverships.
 Her experience includes advising and representing defendants who simultaneously face criminal justice proceedings and insolvency or bankruptcy proceedings and she has extensive experience of the overlap of matrimonial proceedings and criminal justice act receiverships.
+Abigail has considerable experience running prosecutions involving prosecuting agencies with particular emphasis on cooperation with third parties.

 She is a contributing editor for the confiscation and receivership chapters of Confiscation and the Proceeds of Crime, Mitchell, Taylor and Talbot.